 Now let's look at the second category: payment processors.
 We’ll examine how they measure up when it comes to supporting international SaaS payment needs.

-Also, the rise in self-serve SaaS sales means it's essential to deal with complex subscriptions in different currencies, along with tricky sales tax compliance challenges and the constant risk of fraud.
+Self-serve SaaS sales means it's essential to deal with complex subscriptions in different currencies, along with tricky sales tax compliance challenges and the constant risk of fraud.

-What's more, payment processors leave you fully liable for registering, filing, and remitting sales taxes globally – with hefty penalties for mistakes!
+What's more, payment processors leave you fully liable for registering, filing, and remitting sales taxes globally – with hefty penalties for mistakes.

-That said, let's now examine the capabilities of five major competitors in the payment processors category.
+Let's now examine the capabilities of five major competitors in the payment processors category.

-First, we have that popular and trusted stalwart, PayPal.
 As one of the original payment processors, PayPal is the preferred payment method in many European markets, such as the UK and Germany.
 It offers a wide range of languages and currencies.

+Stripe is considered a payment gateway - a tool that will enable internet businesses of all sizes and product types to take and manage payments online.
 Just like PayPal, Stripe also offers a wide range of languages and currencies.